Donald Trump Claims Tennessee Senator Is Retiring Because He Refused Endorsement

 Trump said on Twitter that Corker, an increasingly vocal critic of the president, had “begged” for his blessing.

 In a pair of subsequent tweets, Trump said he had denied Corker’s request to be named secretary of state, and that the two-term senator is “also largely responsible for the horrendous Iran Deal!”
-He concluded that Corker, 65, would “be a negative voice and stand in the way of our agenda.”
+He concluded that Corker, 65, would “be a negative voice and stand in the way of our agenda,” and lacked “the guts” to seek re-election.

 Corker responded on Twitter, saying the White House “has become an adult day care center.”